 Origins of LeeGROWS

-LeeGROWS, however, has talked about the maintenance of roads, parks, facilities and future construction of facilities, the day-to-day services and programs available to all citizens, and what it all costs.
-For anyone who wants to debate and discuss the major political questions of the day, LeeGROWS never has and never will "scratch your political itch."
-The program has always tried to explain the County Government's attempt to supply daily governmental services to the citizens.
-LeeGROWS has been a hands-on program designed to examine the daily operations of county government.
-Simply put, LeeGROWS has tried to explain "where the money goes".
+LeeGROWS talks about the maintenance of roads, parks, facilities and future construction of facilities, the day-to-day services and programs available to all citizens, and what it all costs.
+The program has always strived to explain the County Government's efforts to supply daily governmental services to the citizens.
+LeeGROWS has, and still is, a hands-on program designed to examine the daily operations of county government.
+Simply put, LeeGROWS explains "where the money goes".

 Some Things Never Change